36-Year-Old Right Wing – Free Agent

 Martin Havlat Contract Information:

-Signed a one-year, $1.5 million contract with the Devils in July of 2014.
+Signed a one-year, two way contract with the Blues in November of 2015 ($600,000 in NHL, $200,000 in AHL).

 To instantly reveal our fantasy analysis of every player – including Martin Havlat – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Martin Havlat: Past News Updates ( ▲ View most recent update )